Corionis/ELS/artifacts/document/command-line.md

       ELS is executed

  * -l | --library [libraryname] : Library to process, if not specified process all libraries.
+Applies to publisher-side only.
 This option may be specified more than once

  * -m | --mismatches [file] : Mismatches list of differences output text file